- Influenza and COVID-19

 Symptoms of influenza may mimic other infections which require different treatment (such as bacterial pneumonia which should be treated with antibiotics).
-Therefore, it is important to be evaluated by healthcare provider, especially if symptoms are severe or worsening.
+It is important to be evaluated by a healthcare provider, if symptoms are severe or worsening or if there is an underlying chronic medical condition.
 Laboratory tests can help detect influenza virus.
 However, a negative test does not always rule out the possibility of an influenza virus infection, and positive tests do not exclude the possibility of other illnesses or take the place of clinical evaluation.

 Complications of influenza can include bacterial infections, viral pneumonia, and cardiac and other organ system abnormalities.
 People with chronic medical conditions (including obesity), children younger than 5 years old (and especially children less than 2 years old), patients 65 years and older, residents of long-term care facilities, Native Americans and Alaska Natives and pregnant women may be at increased risk for complications.
 Complications of influenza, and other illnesses that resemble influenza, may require different treatment and, in some cases, urgent medical attention.
 Antiviral drugs do not eliminate the risk of complications.
 Some complications can be life-threatening.
 There have been reports of people with other types of infections that got worse because they were treated only for influenza and not for the other infections.